iterate-ch/docs/protocols/azure.md

 You can use a [SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) when you want to provide access to resources in your storage account to any client not possessing your storage account's access keys.

-- [Download](https://github.com/iterate-ch/cyberduck/raw/master/profiles/Azure%20(Shared%20Access%20Signature%20Token).cyberduckprofile) the Azure (Shared Access Signature Token) profile
+- [Download](https://github.com/iterate-ch/cyberduck/raw/master/profiles/Azure%20(Shared%20Access%20Signature%20Token).cyberduckprofile) the Azure (Shared Access Signature Token) profile or install it through the *Profiles* tab of the preferences.

 ## Cyberduck CLI